sahelibasu23/demo-app-using-ghibli-api/notes/YTA.md

 Most web apps do, or aim to conform to REST standards.
 Overall, there are a lot of terms, acronyms and concepts to understand - HTTP, API, REST - so it's normal to feel confused and frustrated, especially when API documentation assumes you already know what to do.

+# SETTING UP
+What is our objective?
+We want to get the data for all Studio Ghibli films and display the titles and descriptions in a grid.
+For some background knowledge, Studio Ghibli is a Japanese animation studio that produced several films, such as Spirited Away,etc.

+We're going to start by creating an index.html file in a new directory.
+The project will only consist of index.html, style.css, and scripts.js at the end.
+This HTML skeleton just links to a CSS and JavaScript file, loads in a font, and contains a div with a root id.
+This file is complete and will not change.
+We'll be using JavaScript to add everything from here out.

+### index.html